varnerlab/CHEME-4800-5800-Labs-AY-2024/week-1/Lab-1d/README.md

 #### Julia
 `Julia` is a high-level, high-performance dynamic programming language for technical computing.
 The `Julia` (Run Evaluate Print Loop) is a command line interface for `Julia`.
 You can type `Julia` commands into the `Julia` REPL and press `Enter` to execute them.
 You can also use the up and down arrow keys to scroll through previous commands.
 Start the `Julia` REPL by opening a new terminal window, typing `julia`, and pressing `Enter`.
 You can exit the `Julia` REPL by typing `exit()` and pressing `Enter`.
+* `Julia` is a compiled language — `Julia` compiles code on the fly (or it can also _precompile_ code if told to do so).
+The first time you execute a `Julia` script, it will take a little longer to run because `Julia` has to compile the code using the [Julia compiler and metaprogramming functionality](https://docs.julialang.org/en/v1/manual/metaprogramming/#Metaprogramming).
+Subsequent executions will be faster because `Julia` will use the compiled code.
 * The `Julia` REPL can operate in one of several modes.
 For example, hitting the `?` key opens `Help mode`, pressing the `]` key opens `Package mode`, and pressing the `;` key opens `Shell mode`.
 You can exit these modes by pressing the `Backspace` key.
 You can find more information about the `Julia` REPL [here](https://docs.julialang.org/en/v1/stdlib/REPL/).
 * To execute a `Julia` script, e.g., `HelloWorld.jl`, from the REPL, you can type the command:
 ```julia